 I had a few lovely days in Tampa.
-Chris came down on Friday and I showed him all the sights, like Oxford Exchange and Dairy Joy.
+My formal date came down on Friday and I showed him all the sights, like Oxford Exchange and Dairy Joy.
 We went to the beach, had dinner with my family, drove around Bayshore, etc,.
 Then I trekked to Gainesville to stay with him and his family.

 Although I have a ton of friends at UF and FSU, it was actually my first time in Gainesville, and I really enjoyed myself.
-Chris showed me the prairie, we walked around downtown (and the white lights and all were gorgeous), got a nice dinner with his family, etc,.
+He showed me the prairie, we walked around downtown (and the white lights and all were gorgeous), got a nice dinner with his family, etc,.
 I love getting to see where people come from — their histories, stories, everything.
-And it was really nice to be out of the W&L context for a little while with him.
+And it was really nice to be out of the W&L context for a little while.

 One of my favorite weekends for sure.
 It was really great to finally meet everyone.
 (Then we made the thirteen-hour drive to Lexington.)